 Webex has one consistent and simple join meeting experience and the best mobile experience on the market, and now we are making sure that it is integrated with our customer’s preferred third-party collaboration tools.
 In my last blog, I shared how our integrations team has been building bridges for Webex and delighting our customers with a seamless end-user experience.
 Today, I would like to tell you about another great project that has been in the works: the Webex Meetings for Microsoft Teams integration.

-If you use Microsoft Teams to chat with your colleagues, you will now be able to schedule, start or join your Webex Meetings from without having to sign out of Microsoft Teams.
-This will definitely make the day in your life much simpler!
+If you use Microsoft Teams to chat with your colleagues, you will now be able to schedule, start or join your Webex Meetings without having to sign out of Microsoft Teams.

 Watch the video:

 We have created a Webex tab within Microsoft Teams that is super user-friendly.
 You can schedule a meeting for the channel by selecting ‘Schedule’, then you can fill in all the details in the dialog pop-up.
 You can even schedule recurring meetings with daily, weekly, monthly and yearly frequency.

 You can also start a Webex personal room meeting or a Webex scheduled meeting from the Webex tab.
 To make it easy, you can invite all channel members by checking the box right under the ‘Start Meeting’ button.

 To make it even more user-friendly, we also added your very own Webex personal tab, which you can quickly get to from the left rail in the Microsoft Teams app.
 From there, you can schedule meetings with anyone, whether they are in a channel or not.

 From the ‘Upcoming Meetings’ list on the right side of the Webex tab, you can join your meeting by clicking on the ‘Join’ button, which will be visible once it’s time to join.
 If you are the host, then you will also be able to start your meeting from the list.